accre/SLURM/README.md

 - **gpu-job/** GPU job example.
 This script loads HOOMD-Blue, a molecular dynamics package that runs on NVIDIA GPUs.

-- **multithreaded-job/** Multithreaded job example.
+- **pthread-job/** Multithreaded job example.
 This job runs a simple Hello World Posix threads C code.
+Multithreaded jobs generally run on a single node and only require a single task (i.e. process) that spawns a group of threads to execute across multiple CPU cores.
+The --cpus-per-task option is needed in multithreaded programs.

+- **openmp-job/** Multithreaded job example.
+This job runs a simple OpenMP vector addition program with multithreading.
 Multithreaded jobs generally run on a single node and only require a single task (i.e. process) that spawns a group of threads to execute across multiple CPU cores.
 The --cpus-per-task option is needed in multithreaded programs.